-Members: Youth in grades 3 and up participate as regular members.
+B) Members: Youth in grades 3 and up participate as regular members.
 Youth continue to be eligible for membership through the year following their graduation from high school.

-- II.
-Club members should attend at least 50% of the club meetings in order to remain a member, with parents attending as many meetings as possible.
-Specific clubs will have different requirements about attendance, please contact the club leader - III.
-Club dues range from \$3 to \$10, depending on the club. - IV.
-Families must re-enroll in 4-H Online each fall.
+2) Club members should attend at least 50% of the club meetings in order to remain a member.
+Parents should attend as many meetings as possible.
+Specific clubs will have different requirements about attendance, please contact the club leader.

+3) Club may charge dues range from \$3 to \$10, depending on the club.

+4) Families must re-enroll in 4-H Online each fall.
 Look for information on our website under 4-H Resources.